 As this post is now in peril of running amuck, I will digress.
-Stay tuned for regular postings, and please, comment and/or question at will.
+Stay tuned for regular postings, and please, comment and/or pose questions at will.
 Thank you for reading!

 Below is a short excerpt from my book:

 There’s a certain point in mid-July when everything begins to change.
 Midday shadows grow longer, inch by inch, day by day.
 The slightest change in the earth’s angle to the sun is detected deep inside of me and it stirs my whole being.
 A switch is flipped and my senses sharpen with anticipation for something great.
 The air and the ground comes to life as if charged with an electrical current which flows through all things, and through me, then out again, bringing all of life into focus and oneness.

 By August, the weather is hinting of fall and the great harvest.
 Afternoon gusts of dry, hot air carry with it nostalgic aromas of ripening vegetation that will accompany me into the depths of the woods and back into the womb of Mother Nature.